Abstract Interior Design Style - - A Creative Approach

 -

-Focus on 2 to 5 pieces per common room, varying scale and form.
-Large canvases make great anchors, while clusters of smaller works liven up corners or halls.
-Allow some negative space so everything can breathe.
+Focus on 2 to 5 pieces per common room and vary the scale and form.
+Use large canvases to anchor spaces and clusters of smaller pieces to liven up corners or halls.
+Allow for some empty space so everything can breathe.

 -